pdfMachine SDK Installation - Service

 Before installing the service, think very hard as to whether this is the way to go for you, as it adds a lot of extra configuration steps.
 It is usually necessary if your application is called from a web server to avoid all sorts of security problems, as the guest internet account does not have enough permission to run an app such as Word and use a printer.

-Note regarding MS Office docs:
+Note regarding Microsoft Office documents:

 1. Download

-Down and unzip the SDK to a suitable directory.
+Download and unzip the SDK to a suitable directory.

 e.g. c:\pdfServMachine